IHTSDO/snowstorm/docs/updating-snomed-and-extensions.md

 ## Rolling back changes
 Sometimes content changes are imported into a Snowstorm instance for preview, before they are part of a proper release.
 If changes of this type have been imported onto the codesystem branch they should be removed before importing the next release archive.

+If the daily-build function has been enabled this must be disabled before starting the rollback.
+Daily-build can be enabled again after importing the latest release.

 Follow these steps to rollback a codesystem branch to the point of the latest release:
 - Get the codesystem to discover the latest **release branch**